mikenakis/Public/tyraki/README.md

 #### No guards against immutability-related bugs

-  - The built-in mutable collections of Java will happily accept any object as a member of a hash-set or as a key of a hash-map, requiring it to be immutable but not doing anything to ensure that it is in fact immutable.
+  - The Java built-in non-identity hash-map will happily accept any object as key, regardless of whether it is mutable or immutable.
+Similarly, the Java built-in non-identity hash-set will accept any object as member.
+According to the documentation of these collection classes, the members should be immutable, but the collections do nothing to ensure that the members are in fact immutable.
 (Essentially, _praying_ "please be immutable".)
-Thus, it is possible to add keys to a hash-map which are inadvertently mutable, and to then mutate them, (with catastrophic consequences,) and the hash-map will not complain at all.
+Thus, it is possible to add keys to a hash-map which are inadvertently mutable, and to proceed to mutate them, (with catastrophic consequences,) and the hash-map will not complain at all.
 This is very error-prone.